On the 3x + 1 problem

 contain at least a very large number of elements.

-cycles page to find out the exact numbers
+See the cycles page to find out the exact numbers

 and how they follow from the current status of the problem.